Melika-Ka/SabzLearn-Python/Summery/Summery.md

     - in dict
     - with else if
     - with function
-    - with function and random
+    - with function and random.randrange
     - with function and random and walrus